 Changes in your body are normal and impatience and fatigue increase.
 This is an especially sensitive stage since both mother and baby discover new sensations.
 An increased amount of blood in your body causes your heart to beat stronger so it can pump the blood more efficiently.
 Furthermore, you can feel some contractions called Braxton Hicks.
 These contractions should not be too frequent or else a premature labour can occur.

-25 weeks of pregnancy
+Week twenty-five of pregnancy

 During the 25th week of pregnancy the baby measures around 25cm and weights almost one kilo (around 700 grams).